GHCMaxim/Obsidian/Thing..md

 b.
 (DSA) What's the searching algorithm friend M used to find the right image to replace?
 c.
 (DSA) Determine the time-complexity of his image switching algorithm.

+### Question 3:

+#### Problem statement:
+As the other side finishes up working on your thesis' slides, you get to

 ### Question 5:
 #### Part A:
-Going back to your POV, as you are walking you saw a street food store, and having decided that it'd be nice to have something to chew on while you guys walk, you asked Hoshino to wait while you go grab some.
+As you are walking you saw a street food store, and having decided that it'd be nice to have something to chew on while you guys walk, you asked Hoshino to wait while you go grab some.
 However, the crowd around you is too large, and as you turn around, Hoshino's nowhere to be seen.
 There's a silver lining to this though: You've instructed Hoshino to go wait the first convenience store she sees if she's ever lost and unable to contact you.

 As you scramble to pull up Google Maps, and taking in consideration her normal walking pace, you pointed out all the places where she could possibly be and drew up this graph: